Kummer Rigidity for Hyperk\"ahler Automorphisms: Preliminaries on Hyperk ahler Manifolds and their Dynamical Structures

-Now we apply \cite[Theorem 1.2]{DTD12}.
-We remark that the proof of the theorem only requires $f$ to be `simple on $\bigoplus_{p=0}^{2n}H^{p,p}(X,\C)$,' i.e., admits a unique, multiplicity 1 eigenvalue of modulus $d_n(f)$, at the subring $\bigoplus_{p=0}^{2n}H^{p,p}(X,\C)$ of the cohomology ring.
+Now we are ready to prove (b).
+We can apply \cite[Theorem 1.2]{DTD12} here.
+To see so, we remark that the proof of the theorem only requires $f$ to be `simple on $\bigoplus_{p=0}^{2n}H^{p,p}(X,\C)$,' i.e., admits a unique, multiplicity 1 eigenvalue of absolute value $d_n(f)$, at the subring $\bigoplus_{p=0}^{2n}H^{p,p}(X,\C)$ of the cohomology ring.
 Because $f^\ast$ on other $H^{p,p}$ groups have spectral radius strictly less than $d_n(f)$, we see that the multiplicity of $d_n(f)$ on the subring is precisely that on the group $H^{n,n}(X,\C)$.
 This was observed to be multiplicity 1 above.

-Thus the theorem applies, and the Green measure $\mu=T^+\wedge T^-$ is the unique invariant measure of maximal entropy.
+Thus the theorem applies, and the Green measure $\mu=\binom{2n}{n}T^+\wedge T^-$ is the unique invariant \emph{probability} measure of maximal entropy.
 By \cite[Theorem 4.4.2]{DS10}, we furthermore know that $\mu$ is mixing. \end{proof}

-We also claim that, if the Green measure $\mu$ is in the volume class, i.e., absolutely continuous with repsect to the volume measure $\mathrm{vol}=\omega^{2n}$, then the Lyapunov exponents are very simple.
+We also claim that, if the Green measure $\mu$ is in the volume class, i.e., absolutely continuous with repsect to the volume measure $\mathrm{vol}$ (which comes from the Riemannian volume form $c^{-1}\omega^{2n}$), then the Lyapunov exponents are very simple.
+Recall the quantity $h=\log d_1({f})=\frac1n h_{\mathrm{top}}({f})$ defined in \eqref{eqn:h-and-lambda}.

-\begin{lemma} If the Green measure $\mu=(S^+)^n\wedge(S^-)^n$ is in the volume class, the Lyapunov exponents are $\pm h/2$ with multiplicity $2n$ each. \end{lemma} \begin{proof} Let $\chi_1\geq\cdots\geq\chi_{2n}$ be the Lyapunov exponents of $\mu$ for the cocyle $Df$ on the complexified tangent bundle $T_\C X$, listed with multiplicities (cf. \cite[Theorem 2.2.6]{Fil17}\cite[Theorem 1.6]{ruelle1979}), which are $\mu$-a.e. constant due to ergodicity.
-As $f$ is invertible, we have a symmetry $\chi_i+\chi_{2n+1-i}=0$; in particular, the first $n$ exponents are nonnegative and the last $n$ exponents are nonpositive.
+\begin{lemma} If the Green measure $\mu=(S^+)^n\wedge(S^-)^n$ is in the volume class, the Lyapunov exponents are $\pm h/2$ with multiplicity $2n$ each. \end{lemma} \begin{proof} Let $\chi_1\geq\cdots\geq\chi_{2n}$ be the Lyapunov exponents of $\mu$, listed with multiplicities, for the cocyle $Df$ on the complexified tangent bundle $T_\C X$ (cf. \cite[Theorem 2.2.6]{Fil17}\cite[Theorem 1.6]{ruelle1979}).
+By ergodicity of $\mu$, they are $\mu$-a.e. constant.